positively-charged/bcc/details.md

 <h6>Output:</h6>
 <pre>The monster is: Dead</pre>

-A format block can contain function calls that themselves use a format block.
+A format block can contain function calls that themselves contain a format block.

 You cannot move into a format block with a goto statement, and you cannot move out of the format block with a break, continue, or goto statement.
 You must naturally enter and leave the format block.